Connecticut Audbon Society

 The History of the Connecticut Audubon Society

-Connecticut Audubon Society received its first land donation in 1914 through the generosity of philanthropist Annie Burr Jennings of Fairfield.
-With that gift of 10 acres, Wright created Birdcraft Sanctuary, one of the the first private songbird refuges in the country, and literally laid the groundwork for Connecticut Audubon Society.
+Connecticut Audubon Society created its first nature preserve in 1914 through the generosity of philanthropist Annie Burr Jennings of Fairfield.
+With that gift of 10 acres, Wright created Birdcraft Sanctuary, one of the the first private songbird refuges in the country.
 Birdcraft was designated a National Historic Landmark in 1993.

 Connecticut Audubon’s centers and sanctuaries give us a presence throughout the state and across all of Connecticut’s habitats.